-We did not obtain new owner's title insurance policies in connection with properties acquired during Boston Properties, Inc.'s initial public offering.
+We did not obtain new owner's title insurance policies in connection with properties acquired during our initial public offering.

-We acquired many of our properties from our predecessors at the completion of Boston Properties, Inc.'s initial public offering in June 1997.
+We acquired many of our properties from our predecessors at the completion of our initial public offering in June 1997.
 Before we acquired these properties, each of them was insured by a title insurance policy.
 We did not obtain new owner's title insurance policies in connection with the acquisition of these properties.
 To the extent we have financed properties after acquiring them in connection with the initial public offering, we have obtained new title insurance policies, however, the amount of these policies may be less than the current or future value of the applicable properties.
 Nevertheless, because in many instances we acquired these properties indirectly by acquiring ownership of the entity that owned the property and those owners remain in existence as our subsidiaries, some of these title insurance policies may continue to benefit us.
 Many of these title insurance policies may be for amounts less than the current or future values of the applicable properties.
-If there was a title defect related to any of these properties, or to any of the properties acquired at the time of the initial public offering of Boston Properties, Inc., that is no longer covered by a title insurance policy, we could lose both our capital invested in and our anticipated profits from such property.
-We have obtained title insurance policies for all properties that we have acquired after the initial public offering of Boston Properties, Inc., however, these policies may be for amounts less than the current or future values of the applicable properties.
+If there was a title defect related to any of these properties, or to any of the properties acquired at the time of our initial public offering, that is no longer covered by a title insurance policy, we could lose both our capital invested in and our anticipated profits from such property.
+We have obtained title insurance policies for all properties that we have acquired after our initial public offering, however, these policies may be for amounts less than the current or future values of the applicable properties.